zeek/zeek-docs/script-reference/attributes.rst

     Specifies a creation expiration timeout for container elements.
-That is, the element expires after the given amount of time since it has
+That is, the element expires after the given amount of time since it has been inserted into the container, regardless of any reads or writes.

 .. zeek:attr:: &on_change